yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - ✅ **NEW**: createBlogPost method implementation with transaction handling
 - ✅ **NEW**: updateBlogPost method implementation with transaction handling and existence checks
 - ✅ **NEW**: getBlogPostIdBySlug method implementation with efficient slug lookup
+- ✅ **NEW**: findOneLocalizedByIdForAuthor method implementation with author-based filtering

 **Application Layer**: `apps/backend/src/modules/blog-posts/application/`
 - ✅ **NEW**: CreateBlogPostUseCase with authorization
 - ✅ **NEW**: UpdateBlogPostUseCase with authorization
 - ✅ **NEW**: CheckBlogPostSlugAvailabilityUseCase
+- ✅ **NEW**: GetMyBlogPostUseCase with authorization
-- ✅ **NEW**: Blog post access service with canCreateBlogPost and canUpdateBlogPost methods
+- ✅ **NEW**: Blog post access service with canCreateBlogPost, canUpdateBlogPost, and canReadMyBlogPost methods
 - ✅ **NEW**: Authorization integration with Casbin RBAC

 **Presentation Layer**: `apps/backend/src/modules/blog-posts/presentation/`